-According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers is projected to grow by 3% from 2014 to 2024, which is slower than average (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers is projected to grow by 1% from 2018 to 2028, which shows minimal or no change (www.bls.gov).
 However, current designers will still need a strong team of assistants and patternmakers to work for them.
-Based on 2015 data from the BLS, patternmakers earned an average annual salary of $49,040.
-Fashion designers earned a mean annual salary of $73,180.
+Based on 2018 data from the BLS, patternmakers earned an average annual salary of $49,180.
+Fashion designers earned a mean annual salary of $87,610.

 Continuing Education Information